wtoddfarmer/Astrocyte_Triple_Co-Culture_preview/README.md

 ![](images/Graphical_Abstract.png)

-Bulk RNA-seq was performed on astrocytes after they were culture with neurons and/or endotheilial cells.
+Bulk RNA-seq was performed on astrocytes after they were cultured with neurons and/or endotheilial cells.

 ## The Pipeline